 Selecting the right private cloud platform

 A traditional Platform-as-a-Service stack includes the storage, networking, servers, operating system, middleware, and the virtualized/container-based environment.
-All in all, the PaaS provides businesses with everything required for
+All in all, the PaaS provides businesses with everything required for the hosting of its data and applications.

 So the question then becomes, which factors of the private cloud platform warrant the greatest consideration?